 - Preparation for discharge – keep asking about the expected hospital discharge date (EDD) and encourage staff to help you plan for it as soon as possible.
 Understandably the hospital will want to discharge your elder as soon as possible but if your elder’s health has deteriorated significantly, returning home might not be easy for you all.
 Your elder will no doubt feel able to look after themselves, but they’re very likely to need help until fully back on their feet.
 If this is the case, ask about ‘reablement’.

-- Eligibility for ongoing care – in hospital it’s (slightly) easier to find out about other ongoing support potentially available after discharge.
+- Eligibility for ongoing care – in the hospital it’s (slightly) easier to find out about other ongoing support potentially available after discharge.
 Knowledgeable professionals may be nearby so ask about Continuous Healthcare (CHC) and whether your elder is eligible.
 You can still ask about CHC after discharge too.

 - The GP report – get a copy (or a photo) of this before you leave if you can.
 The earlier and more detailed the information you have on outpatient treatment, the better for recovery.
 Again it’s easier to gather this information while you are physically in the hospital.
+May as well take a photo of the hospital notes too, they may be useful.

 Reablement.
 If you need time to get the right post-discharge care in place, do ask about this.
 You shouldn’t be expected to give up your own job to care for your elder (unless you want to).